ansys/pyfluent/doc/source/getting_started/installation.rst

    pip install -e ./pyfluent

-The full PyFluent package includes some required API classes that are auto-generated rather than being maintained under version control, so they will not be present amongst the files in your cloned repository at this point.
+The full PyFluent package includes some required API classes that are auto-generated rather than being maintained under version control, so they are not present amongst the files in your cloned repository at this point.
 You run the auto-generation using a script included in the repository, as specified below.
 The auto-generation requires an Ansys Fluent installation.